salkuadrat/lucifer/README.md

 `Req` is a request class built on top of native `HttpRequest`.
 It holds all information about the incoming request, such as request parameters, query string, headers, body, and much more.

 `Res` is a response class built on top of native `HttpResponse`.
-It's mostly used for manipulating response and sending it to the client.
+It's mostly used to manipulate response and sending it to the client.

 What we did before is sending a message string `Hello Detective` to the client using `res.send()`.
 This method sets the string in the response body, and then close the connection.